 If you have tried all of these methods and you are still unable to give your cat liquid medication, speak with your veterinarian about other options for administering the drug.
 In some cases, the medication can be compounded into a different form, such as a tuna flavored liquid, a chewable treat, or a flavorless capsule.
 Certain medications are also available as transdermal creams that are applied to the skin on the ear flaps.

 Some medications are not available in alternate forms.
 In those cases, you may be able to bring your cat into the veterinarian’s office when it comes time for medicating, where a trained professional can do it.
 Or, better yet, ask if a veterinary technician can come to your home and administer the medication.

-Using a calming pheromone diffuser or spray, such as Feliway, can also help to calm your cat down during medication time.
+Using a calming pheromone diffuser or spray can also help to calm your cat down during medication time.

 Remember that cats are very attuned to our emotions.
 If you remain calm and collected when it comes time to medicate your cat, that may help calm them down, as well.
 Work slowly and reach out to your veterinarian for advice if things are not going well.